-Case Study: 23 year old female was diagnosed at the age of 8, parents tried purchasing life insurance for her right away and she was denied, no other physical or mental problems
+Case Study: A 23-year-old female was diagnosed at the age of 8, parents tried purchasing life insurance for her right away but she was denied, no other physical or mental problems

-Case Study #2: Male, 25, had Asperger’s since 10, suffered from depression at 20, starting taking antidepressants at 22 and recovered.
+Case Study #2: Male, 25, had Asperger’s since 10, suffered from depression at 20, started taking antidepressants at 22, and recovered.

 If you are looking for life insurance for someone with autism or Asperger’s, it might be a good idea to get some professional help with your application.
 Agents have the knowledge to let you know when an application should be submitted and which carrier views your condition more favorably.